mdn/content/files/en-us/web/api/contentindex/delete/index.md

 ## Examples

-Below is an asynchronous function, that removes an item from the [content index](/en-US/docs/Web/API/Content_Index_API).
+Below is an asynchronous function, that removes an item from the {{domxref("Content Index API", "content index")}}.
 We receive a reference to the current
 {{domxref('ServiceWorkerRegistration')}}, which allows us to access the
 {{domxref('ServiceWorkerRegistration.index','index')}} property and thus access the `delete` method.